Destruction everywhere, help scarce after Afghanistan quake

 U.N. agencies and other remaining organizations have scrambled to keep Afghanistan from the brink of starvation with a humanitarian program that has fed millions and kept the medical system afloat.
 But with international donors lagging, U.N. agencies face a $3 billion funding shortfall this year.

-On Sunday, the World Health Organization said it was stepping up surveillance of infections diseases in Afghanistan’s earthquake-hit areas.
+On Sunday, the World Health Organization said it was stepping up surveillance of infectious diseases in Afghanistan’s earthquake-hit areas.
 Afghanistan is one of the two remaining polio-endemic countries in the world.

 Reeling from war and impoverished long before the Taliban takeover, the far-flung areas hit by last Wednesday’s earthquake are particularly ill-equipped to cope.